daviddrell/image_proc_samples/README.md

 # project setup

-The project structure is Visual 2019 with Cuda 11.7 installed.
+The project structure is Visual Studio 2019 with Cuda 11.7 installed.